una/personal-goals/happy-moments/2016_happy-moments.md

 10/16/2016
 ---
 I flew to San Francisco to see Alex today.
 Which was exciting in itself.
 We got brunch at Zazie's and then went on a walk up Carona Heights, where we saw a rainbow over the city.
 It was so rad! :P Also just nice to be together again.

+10/17/2016
+---
+Alex and I got the BEST SUSHI EVER today at a restaurant called Blowfish.
+Not only was the sushi excellent, but it was also pretty unique and the presentation was beautiful.
+We had a fish tartare pyramid and some really nice sashimi.
+A healthy and beautiful dinner that impressed us a lot :P

+10/18/2016
+---
+Today I worked from a super cool coffee coworking space in the Mission called Covo.
+The place was huge adn beautifully decorated with a chandellier and a mix of modern contruction-y feel.
+They gave me a free day of coworking which included a free coffee from the coffee shop they have in-house (which was really good!).
+Great place to work and I got a lot done.

+10/19/2016
+---
+Today I met up with a coworker of mine from IBM who I was great friends with and worked closely with (Ryan Brownhill).
+He's doing great and that was awesome to see :) Lunch at Tacolicious with him and Alex was also delicious, as was the place we stumbled on later that day for dinner, called Lohilohi.
+While the portions we got were way too big, but we ended up making friends at the bar where we ate and shared.

+10/20/2016
+---
+Alex made a reservation for cocktails at a speakeasy called Wilson & Wilson.
+The place was super super cool and the drinks were *SO* yummy.
+I loved the atmosphere -- we went through like 3 bars to get there, and we had some really good, real conversation.
+Before the speakeasy, Alex and I went to the California Institute of Science inside of Golden Gate Park for their Thursday night event.
+Each area had a bar with a difference specialty drink and it was super cool to go through the museum and drink in different areas.
+Petting starfish was particularly cool.

+10/21/2016
+---
+Happy Friday!
+Today Alex and I went to Teche(sp?) for happy hour drinks and guac (hello $18 pitcher of Sangria!).
+The place has a beautiful view of the city.
+We then stumbled into getting the last spot for dinner at a restaurant right next door to it, which played vintage movies in its outdoor space.
+It was such a cool restaurant and the food was *incredible*.
+I think my favorite from the trip.
+I got a steak bavette with creamy potatoes gratin that I died for.
+We later went to Smugglers Cove and Noir Lounge with his friend for drinks.

+10/22/2016
+---
+Today I drove out of San Francisco an hour to go to a pumpkin patch with a hay maze with Alex and a few of his college friends.
+We stopped by a place called Breakers in Pacifica for breakfast and then after the pumpkin patch went to this Brew Festival at Half Moon Bay.
+It was so much fun!
+And I actually enjoyed a lot of the beers there!
+Live music and a brewfest was a great way to end the trip before heading to the airport to fly out.

+10/23/2016
+---
+I've literally been on an airplane all day and I technically have lost this day in my life because I left saturday night and arrive Monday morning in Australia :P So not much to say in terms of happy moments, but I did watch the TV show Veep on the plane and really liked it so far :)